yhinaga/arduino-project/README.md

 ## 5. Main File
 - ***IDEA_Final.ino***: collects the data of temperature, humidity, heat index, and moisture levels.
 When the moisture level is lower than the certain level, water will be provided to three plants.

-Copyright (c) © 2019 by Yuki Hinaga.
+Copyright © 2019 by Yuki Hinaga.
 All rights reserved.